AriFordsham/GHCWiki/fixing-precise-exceptions.md

 1. Change `raiseIO#` to have `topDiv`
 2. Give it special treatment in `mkArgInfo`, treating it as if it had `botDiv`.

-This is implemented in !2956.

 ## Replacing hacks by principled program analyses

+This was implemented in !3014.

 ### Dead code elimination for `raiseIO#` with `isDeadEndDiv`, introducing `ExnOrDiv`